felipearborestrepo/Nessus-Agent-Scan-Project-Implementation/README.md

 The agent was successfully linked to sensor.cloud.tenable.com.

-7. Next Steps
-Incorporate the agent group into scheduled scans for ongoing vulnerability management.

-Implement a remediation plan for the vulnerabilities discovered during the scan.

-Explore automated integrations for asset health monitoring.

 ✅ Successfully deployed and registered the Nessus Agent on the Windows VM.
 ✅ Created an Agent Group in Tenable.io for scan management.
 ✅ Confirmed the agent’s operational status and triggered a scan via the star.txt method.